aido-dev/aido/examples/.github/summarize/README.md

-# AIDO Summarize Workflow & Config
+# Aido Summarize Workflow & Config

 ## Purpose
 The `aido-summarize.yml` workflow generates a stakeholder-facing, high-level summary of a pull request.